One standard bouillon cube typically equals about 1 to 1.5 teaspoons of bouillon powder or paste when dissolved.

 - Salt: The main preservative and flavor enhancer.

-- Fat: Sometimes added for richness.
+- Fat or oil: Sometimes added for richness and mouthfeel.

-- Herbs and spices: For complexity.
+- Herbs and spices: Added for complexity and aroma.

 The Volume vs Weight Factor